KielanT/PicoMusicController/README.md

 - There is a bug that sometimes occurs, when the Spotify desktop app becomes inactive (not being used) and then you press a button connected to the pico, it will sometimes start and pause.
 - When the potentiometer (volume dial) is on some values, the value can start to fluctuate, I have prevented this by smoothing the values and adding a threshold value on the Pico side however, this still sometimes occurs, on some values, this can be fixed by putting the volume on a different value or by changing the threshold.
 The problem that happens is that it starts constantly updating the volume if its on a value that fluctuates
-- When running release mode inside Visual Studio on closing app an eception is thrown inside of the  Serial::ReadLine(): error = "read: The I/O operation has been aborted because of either a thread exit or an application request."
 - When running the app when the USB pico is not plugged in it will crash, this was an oversight by me.
 I will get to this problem